 She has completed a project administration course through UCT and is working towards her IMM qualification.

 Alan is the Senior Researcher in the Research and Advocacy Unit at OSF-SA.
-Alan is a human rights lawyer and throughout his career has been involved, within a variety of contexts, in human rights litigation and advocacy in Southern Africa.
+Alan is a human rights lawyer and has been involved, within a variety of contexts, in human rights litigation and advocacy in Southern Africa.

 Alan holds a LLB and Post Graduate Diploma in Environmental Law, focusing on sustainabble development and mining from the University of Cape Town and a LLM in International Law and Human Rights from the University of Michigan where he held the Ismail Mohammed Human Rights Fellowship and Grotius Scholarship.

 On completion of his studies in South Africa, Alan clerked at the Constitutional Court of South Africa under Justice Bess Nkabinde.
-Prior to joining OSF-SA, Alan was a lawyer with the Southern Africa Litigation Centre (SALC) where he coordinated SALC’s International Justice Programme’s litigation, research and advocacy initiatives.
+Prior to joining OSF-SA, Alan was a lawyer with the Southern Africa Litigation Centre where he coordinated the Centre’s International Justice Programme’s litigation, research and advocacy initiatives.